pbl64k/coursera-progfun-faqs/week4-a4-patmat-faq.md

 **Does that include `map`, `flatMap`, (insert the name of the method you wanted to use), `head`, `tail`?**

-Yes, actually.
+Yes.
 This assignment is all about pattern matching.
 List constructors and pattern matching on lists are entirely sufficient here, though there's probably no harm in occisionally using `head` or somesuch if it looks like it's a better approach.

 **Should I make my solutions tail-recursive?**